 3. ReInnoculation Phase: We begin the process of using fermented foods and fermentable carbohydrates to repopulate the gut with healthy microbial species.

 Goal: Help support the development of healthy microbial species in the gut

 This is the basic 30-Day program to heal the gut.
-After these 30 days you move into the probiotic lifestyle.
+After these 30 days the goal is for you to be able to move into the probiotic lifestyle.